-Whilst surveying the ash trees, it would be sensible to survey all types of trees on Council owned land and their condition.
-This would provide the Council with an asset register for all its trees and the information could then be used to support the development of a Tree strategy for the Borough.
+The tree survey would provide the Council with an asset register for all its trees and the information could then be used to support the development of a Tree strategy for the Borough.
 A Tree strategy would not only assist with the planting of additional trees to compensate for the loss of diseased ash trees, it would also make proposals for additional tree planting to mitigate climate change and make improvements to storm water management, air quality, biodiversity, noise abatement and visual amenity.